Willi Castro Player Props: Twins vs. Guardians

 Willi Castro At The Plate

-- Castro has six doubles, four home runs and six walks while hitting .273.
+- Castro is hitting .263 with six doubles, four home runs and six walks.

-- Castro has driven in a run in eight games this year (22.2%), including two games with multiple runs batted in.
+- In eight games this season (21.6%), Castro has picked up an RBI, including two games with multiple runs batted in.

-- He has scored a run in 14 games this season, with multiple runs four times.
+- In 37.8% of his games this year, he has scored at least once.
+And he's had four games with multiple runs (10.8%).

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.